Mycobacterium avium-intracellulare infection: Society and culture

-"Lady Windermere syndrome" is a outdated term that refers to an infection in the lungs caused by MAC.
+"Lady Windermere syndrome" is an outdated term that refers to an infection in the lungs caused by MAC.
 It is a reference to Oscar Wilde's 1892 play Lady Windermere's Fan.

 In more recent years, some have described the eponym as inappropriate, and some have noted that it would have been unlikely that Lady Windermere had the condition to which her name was assigned.

 The more commonly used term is nontuberculous mycobacteria (NTM) infection, or non-tuberculous mycobacterial infection (NMI).
 There is no evidence that a person's reluctance to spit has any causal role in NTM infection, the chief reason for the term having been applied to older women presenting with the condition.

 The original Chest article proposing the existence and pathophysiology of the Lady Windermere syndrome suggested the character Lady Windermere in Oscar Wilde's Victorian-era play Lady Windermere's Fan is a good example of the behavior believed to cause the syndrome.
 The article states:

 We offer the term, Lady Windermere's Syndrome, from the Victorian-era play, Lady Windermere's Fan, to convey the fastidious behavior hypothesized: "How do you do, Lord Darlington.
 No, I can't shake hands with you.
 My hands are all wet with the roses."

 Victorian women presumably believed "ladies don't spit," and consequently might have been predisposed to develop lung infection.

 Shortly after the Lady Windermere syndrome was proposed, a librarian wrote a letter to the editor of Chest challenging the use of Lady Windermere as the eponymous ancestor of the proposed syndrome.
 In the play, Lady Windermere is a vivacious young woman, married only two years, who never coughs or displays any other signs of illness.
 While her avoidance of shaking hands might be interpreted as "fastidiousness", two alternative explanations may be just as probable: